-Similarly, with Apple products (a touchy subject for some), you can seamlessly integrate your iPhone, iMac and iPad accessing each from the other.
+Similarly, with Apple products (a touchy subject for some), you can seamlessly integrate your iPhone, iMac, and iPad accessing each other.

 You’ve got it, Unified Communications.

-The benefits to your business are vast.
-Undoubtedly you will see improvements when it comes to:
+The benefits to your business are vast, you will see improvements when in:

 - Flexibility – Unified Communications gives staff the access they need wherever they are, at whatever time, increasing the efficiency of the business as well as the efficiency of your employees.
 Information flows freely throughout the organisation, helping workflows to be managed more closely and with the opportunity for staff to pick up messages through different mediums, they can become more efficient and effective at their jobs, in turn, boosting the bottom line of your company.